bukovyn/CentOS-7-Server/README.md

 $ ls /dev/sd*
 /dev/sda  /dev/sda1  /dev/sda2  /dev/hsdb  /dev/sb1  /dev/sdc
 ```
-The next step is to create a file system on our newly made partition.
+The next step is to create a file system on the newly made partition.

 <a name="creating-file-system"></a>
 #### Creating File System